knorm/knorm/website/docs/guides/queries.md

 });
 ```

-Which is a proxy to [query.setOptions](/api.md#query-setoptions-options-%E2%87%92-query):
+Which is a proxy to `Query.prototype.setOptions`:

 ```js
 User.query